|Title:||Assistant to the Athletic Director for Communications & Academic Support|

 Ticknor earned a B.A. in Communication from Goucher College with honors and as a member of Phi Beta Kappa in 2001.
 While at Goucher, Ticknor served as a student assistant to three different Sports Information Directors.

-Ticknor resides in Millington with his wife, Michelle, their dog, Ginger, and their two cats, Reesie and Taco.
+Ticknor resides in Millington with his wife, Michelle, their daughter, Abigail, and their two cats, Reesie and Taco.